 Payments to Non-U.S. Holders of dividends on common stock, or interest on notes, will generally not be subject to backup withholding.
 To avoid backup withholding, a Non-U.S. Holder will have to certify its nonresident status.
 Some of the common means of doing so are described under "-Special Rules Applicable to Non-U.S. Holders-Taxation of Interest."
-We must report annually to the IRS the interest and/or dividends paid to each Non-U.S. Holder and the tax withheld, if any, with respect to such interest and/or dividends, including any tax withheld under the rules described above under "-Special Tax Rules Applicable to Non-U.S. Holders-Taxation of Interest" and "-Special Tax Rules Applicable to Non-U.S. Holders-Dividends and Other Potential Withholding."
+We must report annually to the IRS the interest and/or dividends paid to each Non-U.S. Holder and the tax withheld, if any, with respect to such interest and/or dividends, including any tax withheld under the rules described above under "-Special Tax Rules Applicable to Non-U.S. Holders-Dividends and Other Potential Withholding."
 Copies of these reports may be made available to tax authorities in the country where the Non-U.S. Holder resides.